Skip to content

 An architecture in which a language model (ChatGPT, Claude, Perplexity) answers not from its own memory but from a connected knowledge base — a site, documentation, or article corpus.

 RAG flips the classical LLM cycle: instead of generating from memory, the model first retrieves relevant fragments from an external index and then forms its answer with them as context.
 For neural search the implication is simple: the cleaner a site's content structure, the easier it is for the retriever to assemble relevant pieces into the model's context.
-Velvetum designs pages so each block is a self-sufficient RAG candidate — with its own heading, definition, and Schema.org markup.
+The studio designs pages so each block is a self-sufficient RAG candidate — with its own heading, definition, and Schema.org markup.

 A numeric representation of a text fragment as a vector, used by ChatGPT, Claude, Google, and Yandex AI to find semantically similar documents.